+Refers to transactions at B3 S.A. - Brasil, Bolsa, Balcão ("B3") on behalf of and on account of third parties.
+Brokerages on these transactions are classified as revenues and service provision expenses are recognized at the time of the transactions.
 These balances are offset, and the net amount shown in the balance sheet when, and only when, there is a legal and enforceable right to offset and the intention to liquidate them on a net basis, or to realize the assets and settle the liabilities simultaneously.

-Amounts due from and to customers represent receivables for securities sold and payables for securities purchased that have been contracted for but not yet settled or delivered on the balance sheet date respectively.
+Amounts due from and to customers represent receivables for securities sold and payables for securities purchased that have been contracted for but not yet settled or delivered on the balance sheet date, respectively.
 The due from customers balance is held for collection.
 These amounts are subdivided into the following items:

-- Cash and settlement records Represented by the registration of transactions carried out on the stock exchanges on its own behalf and for customers; and - Debtors/Creditors pending settlement account debtor or creditor balances of customers, in connection with transactions with fixed income securities, shares, commodities and financial assets, pending settlement as of the statement of reporting date.
+- Cash and settlement records Represented by the registration of transactions carried out on the stock exchanges on its own behalf and for customers, which includes any asset liquidity event; and - Debtors/Creditors pending settlement account debtor or creditor balances of customers, in connection with transactions with fixed income securities, shares, commodities and financial assets, pending settlement as of the statement of reporting date.
 Sales transactions are offset and, in the event, the final amount is a credit, it will be recorded in liabilities, on the other hand if this amount is debt, it will be recorded in assets, provided that the offset balances refer to the same counterparty.